Instructions to Authors

 Plagiarism: Based on journal policy, the journal will use the eTBLAST software for finding an alleged case of plagiarism.
 If it happens, the corresponding author should attach a response from the original author(s) or copyright holder(s) before we decide on a course of action.

 Conflict of Interest: Objectivity and impartiality of the individuals involved in scholarly publication should not be harmed by professional, financial, commercial or personal rivalries; otherwise, a potential conflict of interest may arise.
 A conflict of interest often, but not exclusively, arises for an individual between two competing interests such as interests of public duty and private interests.
 Inorganic Chemistry Research requires disclosure of all known or hidden sources of funding used by the authors in a direct relation to their research.
 A submitted manuscript cannot be published without a conflict of interest statement.
 If there are no conflicts of interest known to the authors, the authors should state “The authors declare that there are no conflicts of interest.”
-Download the Copyright Transfer Agreement here (Persian).
+Download the Copyright Transfer Agreement using this link (here).
 For English, it’s highly recommended to use the ICMJE Conflict of Interest form which authors can download it from http://www.icmje.org/conflicts-of-interest/ and send the completed form to us during submissions process.

 Copyright Form: The corresponding author, on behalf of all the authors, should fill and submit the copyright transfer agreement form to Inorganic Chemistry Research to enable us to publish and disseminate your work.
 By signing the copyright transform agreement, the corresponding author certifies that he has obtained permission from all other co-authors to distribute their work and accepts to transfer all copyrights for an unlimited period of time to Inorganic Chemistry Research.
 Download the Copyright Transfer Agreement form here